 Testing for a Lead Water Line

 Lead water lines are a dull silver color.
 If you scrape them with a coin, it will appear shiny silver.
 Lead is also a very soft metal, it is easy to make an impression on it, or bend it.
-Lastly, at the point where a lead water mine connects to brass or copper, there will be an oval shaped wipe joint.
+Lastly, at the point where a lead water line connects to brass or copper, there will be an oval shaped wipe joint.
 The wipe joint is usually just before your main control valve in your basement.

 Testing to see if a water line is galvanized pipe